 The Compensation Committee reviews and certifies performance following the end of each fiscal year and may also consider discretionary factors when making awards.
-As a result of this review, for fiscal year 2013, the Compensation Committee approved incentive awards in the amount of \$30,000 to each of Messrs.
-Homeister, Clayton, Kinder and Randazzo, partially based on the forgoing performance measures and partially based on discretion.
-The Compensation Committee did not approve any incentive awards based on the performance of the Company in fiscal year 2014.
+As a result of this review, for fiscal 2013, the Compensation Committee approved incentive awards in the amount of \$30,000 to each of Messrs.
+Homeister, Kinder and Randazzo, partially based on the forgoing performance measures and partially based on discretion.
+The Compensation Committee did not approve any incentive awards based on the performance of the Company in fiscal 2014.
+For fiscal 2015, the Compensation Committee approved a payout of 55% of the target cash incentive compensation to Messrs.
+Homeister, Geadelmann, Kinder and Randazzo based on Company performance measures.

-The cash bonuses for which our named executive officers were eligible in 2014 are set forth in the "Grants of Plan Based Awards in Fiscal Year 2014" table.
-The actual cash bonuses earned by all of our named executive officers in 2014, 2013 and 2012 are set forth in the "2014 Summary Compensation Table."
+The cash bonuses for which our named executive officers were eligible in 2015 are set forth in the "Grants of Plan Based Awards in Fiscal Year 2015" table.
+The actual cash bonuses earned by all of our named executive officers in 2015, 2014 and 2013 are set forth in the "Summary Compensation Table."